-5.10.2.2 Traffic
+5.3.2.2 Traffic

-The installation of interconnecting pipeline (transmission mains) is likely to cause a measure of inconvenience to road users, commercial activities, agricultural activities and residents during the construction phase.
+The installation of interconnecting pipeline (transmission mains) and the transporation of construction materials to the site and waste materials away from the site is likely to cause a measure of inconvenience to road users, commercial activities, agricultural activities and residents during the construction phase.
 Such inconvenience and increase of traffic presents an increased possibility of vehicular accident and injury due to accident.